 - Airlines may also may also offer passengers the opportunity to register the required API information before arrival at the airport either through their websites or travel agents.

 Passengers flying to destinations outside the UK must a hold a full ten-year passport, in good condition and valid for a minimum period (usually at least six months) beyond the date of re-entry to the country.
 For visa requirements, contact the Consulate or Embassy of the country you are planning to visit.

 It is a legal requirement for a lost passport to be returned to the passport office and Found Passports will therefore be handed to the police.

 UK Border Control officers will scan passports of all passengers who have been outside the UK.
 Only those people who have the right to enter the United Kingdom are allowed to do so.

 The UK Passport Office has tips and full details of immigration requirements.

-For a Domestic UK flight including the Channel Islands or the Republic of Ireland all passengers must have a form of ID which proves their nationality/citizenship.
+Passengers travelling to airports in the United Kingdom, the Republic of Ireland or the Channel Islands do not need passports but must have a form of Photo ID which proves their nationality/citizenship.

 The following are examples of Photo ID that may be accepted by the airline:

 - A valid passport